MeepishRealms/Cog/README.md

 - v1.3 - The Railways Update ✔️
   - Build Super Fancy Passenger Trains using Railways Navigator
   - Make more things renewable!
+- v1.4 - The Jetpack Update ✔️
+  - Build easier and fly using the jetpack!
+  - Simulate a real economy with a new monetary system!
-- v1.4 - The Farsight Update
+- v1.5 - The Farsight Update
   - See Minecraft the way it was meant to be seen with expanded Shader support and compatibility with Distant Horizons-- see up to hundreds of chunks with shaders at over 120 FPS!
 - v2.0 - The Ominous Trials Update
   - Update to 1.21!